31 Jobs That Pay $100K Without an Advanced Degree

 Whether or not an organization succeeds can depend on how the public perceives it.
 The same is true for many entertainers and independent entrepreneurs.
 As a result, communications specialists who help build awareness and positive public perception for their clients or employers can frequently command high salaries.

 - Top pay: $124,620 or more

 Every day, all kinds of community service organizations throughout America provide help to people like disadvantaged youth, abused women, the homeless, the elderly, veterans, and individuals with physical or mental disabilities or illnesses.
 And they all need managers and administrators with an understanding of the social sciences to lead their staff and volunteers and to coordinate and oversee their various operations.

-Getting jobs that pay $100K or more usually requires some post-secondary schooling.
-But you don't need an advanced degree to earn that much money.
-You can get skills for the high-paying career you're most interested in through a short training program.
+Getting jobs that pay $100K or more usually requires post-secondary schooling.
+But you don't always need an advanced degree to earn that much money.
+The right undergraduate degree, diploma, or short training program at a college or trade school can help you get the skills you need to succeed in the high-paying job you most want.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
 Some careers listed may be part of a combined occupation profile (visited June 7, 2023).